claudialsm/Tapau/assets/content.md

 Tell us what you like (and what not): Never again waste time thinking about where to go and what to do!
 Pulda AI and agents will create a 100% personalized holiday plan just for you.
 It makes sure you get a unique local experience, no matter your budget!

-Travel at your convenience: Expert travellers and local guides in town will help make recommendations and navigate you around, flexibly.

 Approve your travelling plan: Approve the travelling itinerary generated for you by Pulda.
 You can change travelling times, destinations, or even add your own activities.

+Travel at your convenience: Our physical and virtual  guides in town will make recommendations and navigate you around, according to your needs.

 ### Pulda works with any types of travelling